Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 # Inferential statistics

 ## Inference
 Welcome back!
-Now that we've got a grasp on how we can get an idea of what our data looks like, we're going to dive into how we can actually draw conclusions about questions we're interested in based on that data, using a set of tools called **inferential statistics**.
+Now that we've got a grasp on how we can get an idea of what our data looks like, we're going to dive into how we can actually draw conclusions about questions we're interested in based on that data using a set of tools called **inferential statistics**.

 **Inference** is the process by which we draw conclusions about an unknown based on evidence or prior experience.
 As you might expect, **inferential statistics** is a set of tools we use to draw conclusions about a population based on a sampled from that population.
 Here is a great time to remember that all of these tools assume our sample is **representative** of our population, if we sample in a way that biases the data, our conclusions can be wrong or misleading with regards to the population as a whole.

-All inferential statistics are build to test a set of hypotheses, we refer to these as a **null** hypothesis, referred to as $H_0$ which states that the thing we're testing doesn't have an impact and an **alternative hypothesis**, referred to as $H_A$, that what we're testing DOES have an impact.
+All inferential statistics are build to test a set of hypotheses, we refer to these as a **null** hypothesis, $H_0$, which states that the thing we're testing doesn't have an impact and an **alternative hypothesis**, $H_A$, that what we're testing DOES have an impact, or is different.
 You've probably heard these terms before, but in case you haven't don't worry, they'll get clearer with time!

 ## Significance and some words of warning!

-Inferential statistics allow us to test the **signifigance** of a pattern we see in our data given our null and alternative hypotheses.
-When folks talk about the signifigance of a result, they're really talking about how likely you would be to see the pattern in your data under the expectations of the null hypothesis.
+Inferential statistics allow us to test the **significance** of a pattern we see in our data given our null and alternative hypotheses.
+When folks talk about the significance of a result, they're really talking about how likely you would be to see the pattern in your data under the expectations of the null hypothesis.
 We call this probability a **p-value**, so for example, if p = 0.1, there's a 10% chance you'd get your result under the expectations of your null hypothesis.
-While it's not always clear how low a p-value needs to be to indicate a meaningful pattern in your data, a cutoff of 0.05, or a 5% chance of getting your data randomly under the null hypotheis, is generally used in scientific litterature.

-There are years of courses you could take on how we arive at specific p-values, if you'd like one I'd recommend prability theory over in the math department, and I'll talk a bit about how we get to them for the various tests we discuss, but we'll largely focus on building an intuition around these values and what they might mean for the science we're doing.
+While it's not always clear how low a p-value needs to be to indicate a meaningful pattern in your data.
+A cutoff of 0.05, or a 5% chance of getting your data randomly under the null hypothesis is generally used in scientific literature.
+Note, however, that there are years of courses you could take on how we arrive at specific p-values, if you'd like one I'd recommend probability theory over in the math department, and I'll talk a bit about how we get to them for the various tests we discuss, but we'll largely focus on building an intuition around these values and what they might mean for the science we're doing.

 Before we move on there are a few notes of caution about the things I just told you.
-First and foremost is to remember that **a p-value is a prability**, we cannot say for sure that our alternative, or null hypotheses are 100% true.
+First and foremost is to remember that **a p-value is a probability**, we cannot say for sure that our alternative, or null hypotheses are 100% true.
 Instead we say that we either **fail to reject the null hypothesis**, or that our results **do not support our alternative hypothesis**, remember we're using a limited data set with only one null hypothesis, it's entirely possible we either just didn't collect enough data to show our alternative hypothesis, or that some other process that we didn't test for is at work in our data, stats is all about bet hedging.

 Because there's always a chance our test gives us the incorrect result, we've got terms to identify when we either incorrectly support or reject $H_0$. **Type 1 error** is when we reject $H_0$ when $H_0$ is actually true (false positive).
-The probability of a type 1 error is denoted $\alpha$ and reffered to as the significance level of the test (not to be confused with the significance of our result).
+The probability of a type 1 error is denoted $\alpha$ and referred to as the significance level of the test (not to be confused with the significance of our result).
 Alternatively **Type 2 error** is when we accept $H_0$, when $H_0$ is really false (false negative).
-The probability of type 2 error is denoted as $\beta$, and $1-\beta$ is reffered to as the **power** of a test.
+The probability of type 2 error is denoted as $\beta$, and $1-\beta$ is referred to as the **power** of a test.

-Finally (and then I promise we'll actaully get into some tests!) another important note is that your data **have to exactly, or almost exactly, meet the assumptions of the test you're doing!** If you're running a test that has the null expectation that your data are normal for example, on data that is nowhere near normal, then it's easy to get a significant result that really just means you ran the wrong test!
+Finally (and then I promise we'll actually get into some tests!) another important note is that your data **have to exactly, or almost exactly, meet the assumptions of the test you're doing!** If you're running a test that has the null expectation that your data are normal for example, on data that is nowhere near normal, then it's easy to get a significant result that really just means you ran the wrong test!
 Remember, in the background stats is just math, once you run a test all your computer is doing is math, it's up to you to make sure you check to see that the result of that math will be meaningful!
 There's a famous expression in stats, garbage in garbage out, if your data is bad or doesn't meet the assumptions of a test, then you'll get garbage out!

 ## T-Tests

 A t-test is one of the most straight forward statistical tests, while also being one of the most useful in a lot of the contexts we'll be using stats in, so we'll start there!
-A **t-test** takes a set of normal data and determines how statistically significant the mean of that data set is from either a pre-defined value (one sample t-test), or the mean of another normal data set (two sample t-test).
+A **t-test** takes a set of normal data and determines how statistically significant the difference is between the mean of that data set is from either a pre-defined value (one sample t-test), or the mean of another normal data set (two sample t-test).
 I'm a big fan of the Ms.Frizzle (any magic school buss fans out there?) way of learning, so before we dive too deep into the details of the t-test, lets dive into a t-test in R and work from there!

 ### t-test example

-We'll start out using the iris data we've been working with, let's do somee work to see if a few of the measured traits on our iris data varry between specis.
-I won't annotate the first few lines breaking up the data, as they miror code you'll have already written in the lab 1
+We'll start out using the iris data we've been working with, let's do some work to see if a few of the measured traits on our iris data vary between spices.
+I won't annotate the first few lines breaking up the data, as they mirror code you'll have already written in the lab 1.

 First lets look at our data and see if it meets our expectations, and determine what we think is the likely outcome of our tests